jinocencio-solvd/HospitalApp/README.md

 our code is always working as expected.
 This helps to maintain the quality of the code and make sure that the project is stable and reliable.

+## Iter-4

+### Task

+Requirements
+- Create one Json file for at least 5 classes from the hierarchy.
+- Add Jackson’s annotation to the hierarchy.
+Date, List, and complex objects should be covered.
+Parse JSON using Jackson.

 ## Iter-3

 ### Task